qkzk/fm/development.md

 - [ ] Version 0.1.50 : safety & memory usage

   - [ ] there's a memory leak somewhere
-  - [ ] command::execute in child: prevent it from crashing main app
   - [ ] preview of big files (or whatever file) should only read chunk of the file, not the whole thing.
 Previewing a 5gB iso file uses up to 15gB of ram, which will crash any system. or should it ?